 Author / Contributor

-Ed has also written articles which have been published in major sporting magazines on the history of big game fishing and the tackle used in the sport.
-He has also contributed his knowledge, as well as photos from his extensive collection of vintage big game photos, to articles featured in dozens of national publications including: National Geographic, The Wall Street Journal, Field & Stream, Sporting Classics, Florida Sportsman, and Marlin Magazine to name a few.
+Ed has written several articles which have been published in major sporting magazines on the history of big game fishing and the tackle used in the sport.
+He has also contributed his knowledge, as well as photos from his extensive collection of vintage big game photos, to articles featured in dozens of national publications including: National Geographic, The Wall Street Journal, Field & Stream, Sporting Classics, Florida Sportsman, and Marlin Magazine just to name a few.

 National Museum of Natural History